MGBabulski/discrete_math_redux/README.md

 - modular
 - polynomial

 each of them implements intefaces, concepts and sample classes that should help with discrete calculations.
+All implementations are members of `mgb_dsc` namespace.

 Each module is documented in *respective source files*.
 You may also check some use cases and examples in **"tests"** catalogue.

-Full dependency chart:

-//TODO

 ## combinatorics